alange-pivotal/cf-wordpress/README.md

 cf ssh "wordpress-demo-app" -L 63306:$bbHOST:$bbPORT --skip-remote-execution --force-pseudo-tty
 ```

-## Modify the type of MySQL Databased used
+## optional modify the type of MySQL Databased used - manuel steps

 If you want to use a different database you need to change the database creation in:
 `./deployApp.sh`